majid-T/personal-shop/README.md

   </div>

 ## Todo
-- Add page not Found component
+- Add CardLayout to home
 - Add trycatch to all axios calls
 - Table of Items is not responsive and scrollable